canonical/mongos-operator/README.md

 ## Overview

-The Charmed Mongos operator deploys and operates mongos instances on both physical and virtual machines, along with a wide range of cloud and cloud-like environments.
+The Charmed Mongos operator deploys and operates `mongos` instances on both physical and virtual machines, along with a wide range of cloud and cloud-like environments.

 [mongos](https://www.mongodb.com/docs/v6.0/reference/program/mongos/) is a router for connecting client applications to a sharded MongoDB clusters.
 It is the only way to access a sharded MongoDB cluster from the client perspective.

-It acts as a [subordinate charmed oerator](https://juju.is/docs/sdk/charm-taxonomy#heading--subordinate-charms) and is meant to act as a proxy to a sharded MongoDB cluster.
+It acts as a [subordinate charmed operator](https://juju.is/docs/sdk/charm-taxonomy#heading--subordinate-charms) and is meant to act as a proxy to a sharded MongoDB cluster.
 To deploy a sharded MongoDB cluster, please see our [Charmed solution for MongoDB](https://charmhub.io/mongodb).

 For information about how to deploy, integrate, and manage this charm, see the Official [Charmed Mongos documentation](https://charmhub.io/mongos).